joshisaumil/vsd-soc-design-and-planning/README.md

 **ASIC design flow** is a piece of software that takes the design from the RTL to the GDSII level.

 **PDK** is the **process design kit**.
 It is a collection of files used to model a fabrication process for EDA tools used for IC design.

-One analogy to PDKs is me wanting to construct a new building.
-To start building, I need specific tools and materials that fit with the local building regulations and the types of buildings that are commonly constructed in the area.
-A PDK is similar to that toolkit and materials guide for chip designers.
-The PDK ensures that engineers design chips in a way the fab can actually build them.
-It consists of:

-- Process design rules
-- Device models
-- Digital standard cell libraries
-- I/O libraries

 Google and Skywater open sourced a 130 nm production PDK in 2020.
 A 130 nm node is still sufficiently fast (example Intel P4EE @3.46 GHz).

 #### 2. Simplified RTL2GDS flow